Yagura Station

 Yagura Station (矢倉駅, Yagura-eki) is a passenger railway station in the town of Higashiagatsuma, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Yagura Station is a station on the Agatsuma Line, and is located 28.0 rail kilometers from the terminus of the line at Shibukawa Station.

 Station layout

+The station is unmanned and perched on a mountain slope.

 History

 Yagura Station was opened on 10 November 1959.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.